zookzook/azure-c-shared-utility/devdoc/tlsio.md

 some additional unit tests which would capture failures which have been seen during retry sequences.

-The test conditions in this section are deliberately underspecified and left to the judgement of the implementer, and code commenting in the unit tests themselves will be considered suffucient documentation for any further detail.
+The test conditions in this section are deliberately underspecified and left to the judgement of the implementer, and code commenting in the unit tests themselves will be considered sufficient documentation for any further detail.
 Any of a number of possible specific call sequences is acceptable as long as the unit test meets the criteria of the test requirement.

 The word "retry" as used in the specs in this section means that: